mcfarljm/fortwrap/docs/manual.md

 This is a catch-all include file for all of the C++ wrapper code.
 Your C++ program only needs to include this.

-### `CppWrappers.f90`
+### `FortranISOWrappers.f90`

-This source file is generated when either derived types or procedure pointers are wrapped.
-For each derived type that is being wrapped, corresponding "allocate" and "deallocate" wrapper functions are generated for creating C "handles" to the Fortran derived type.
+This source file contains the C-interoperable Fortran wrapper code.
-When applicable, this source file will also define a small procedure pointer conversion routine.
+For each procedure that is wrapped, a corresponding interoperable version is generated here with the `BIND(C)` attribute.
+In addition, "allocate" and "deallocate" wrapper functions are created for each derived type that is wrapped.

 ### Class Wrappers